Hinged or Sliding: What Wardrobe Suits Your Room?

 Since wardrobes are a long-term purchase, it makes sense to weigh every aspect and make a wise decision.
 Various factors go into purchasing a wardrobe – color, style, material and also, the type of door.
-Here, we explain the different types of wardrobe doors available so that you can choose wisely depending on ease of usage, maintenance, and space requirements.
+Here, hinged doors or sliding doors for wardrobes have been explained in detail so you can make the smart choice according to the space requirements, usage, maintenance and convenience.

 The most common type of door where the shutter is attached to the closet with hinges is called swing doors.
 These are the conventional choice for wardrobes.
 Hinged doors can work with wardrobes designed in any shape, including L-shape, triangular and pentagonal corner wardrobes